PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. deprecated:: 1.2.0

   Delay the query for ``delay`` milliseconds before sending to a backend.
-  This function is deprecated as of 1.2.0, please use instead:
+  This function is deprecated as of 1.2.0 and will be removed in 1.3.0, please use instead:

     addAction(DNSRule, DelayAction(delay))